CMHAAorg/cmhaa-website/site/content/_index.md

     stat_type_2: b
     stat_type_3: "%"
     type: statistics
-  - type: stacked-content-top-image
+  - type: split_title_content
-    stacked_image: img/ourleadership.jpg
-    stacked_title: Who we are
+    title: Who we are
-    stacked_description: We are an alliance of Australian businesses dedicated to providing mentally healthy workplace environments for our people.
+    leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplace environments for our people.
 We are business-led and expert-guided.
 We share our data, insights and experience.
 Together, we have the power to change people's lives for the better.
-    stacked_cta_link: /about-us
-    stacked_cta_text: JOIN US
   - type: spotlight_image_content
     image: img/ourvision.jpg
     title1: Our vision